rajatjain92/strider_sde_list/Day1/Arrays/SetMatrixZeros.md

             }
         }

-        for(int i=R-1;i>=0;i--){
+        // for 2 iteration start from last because first row and column is used as flag, update it at last for(int i=R-1;i>=0;i--){
+            // update till second column
             for(int j=C-1;j>0;j--){
                 if(matrix[i][0] == 0 || matrix[0][j] == 0){
                     matrix[i][j] = 0;
                 }
             }
+            // update first column explicitly
             if(col0 == 0){
                 matrix[i][0] = 0;
             }